Park Seo-ham: Pre-debut

-Along with Inseong, he used to train under Big Hit Entertainment, now known as Big Hit Music where they both trained with the members of the boy group BTS.
+Along with fellow KNK member Inseong, he used to train under Big Hit Entertainment, now known as Big Hit Music where he trained with the members of the boy group BTS.
 When he moved to JYP Entertainment, he became an actor trainee after he won second place at the company's 10th Open Audition on February 19, 2013.

-Before debuting with KNK, he was a backup dancer for the live performances of BESTie's Zzang Christmas as well as I Need You.
+Before debuting with KNK, he was a backup dancer for the live performances of Bestie's "Zzang Christmas" as well as "I Need You".

-2016–2021: Debut with KNK
+2016–2021: Debut with KNK and group departure

 Park made his official debut as one of the five members of KNK on March 3, 2016, with the name Park Seung-jun (박승준).
 In 2018, he changed his name to Park Seo-ham.
 This is his third name following the change of Park Gyeong-bok to Park Seung-jun.

 On September 30, 2021, it was announced that he has decided to leave KNK and 220 Entertainment after long discussions with the members regarding the future of his career.

-2022: Semantic Error and Npio Entertainment
+2022–present: Transitioning to acting, Semantic Error and Npio Entertainment

-On January 12, 2022, South Korean streaming television series Watcha announced Park to take the lead role in the live series adaption of Semantic Error, based from a popular South Korean BL web novel of the same name.
+On January 12, 2022, Park confirmed as the lead actor in the live series adaption of Semantic Error, based from a popular South Korean BL web novel of the same name.
 He starred as Jang Jae-young, alongside DKZ member Park Jae-chan as his character's love interest Chu Sang-woo.

 On March 7, 2022, Npio Entertainment announced they signed an exclusive contract with Park ahead of his military enlistment.

 Personal life

 Military service

-On March 4, 2022, Sports Chosun released an interview with Park where they revealed that he would be enlisting as a social worker on March 10.
+On March 4, 2022, Sports Chosun released an interview with Park where they revealed that he would fulfill his mandatory military service as a social worker on March 10.
+Park completed his military service and was discharged on December 9, 2023.